What's the difference between Bing Ads and Google Ads?

 While Bing has about 5% of the market share in NZ, it has around 20% of the marketing in USA.
-As Microsoft expands Windows 10, Skype, XBox and other parts of their ecosystem.
-Bing is baked-in as the default search tool, so many people are becoming comfortable with Bing.
+As Microsoft expands Windows 10, Skype, Outlook, XBox and other parts of their ecosystem.
+Bing is baked-in as the default search tool, so many people are becoming comfortable with using it.

 Bing, and Bing Ads have adopted a Me Too approach, with the user experience and advertising offering being as close to those of Google as the lawyers allow.

-In our experience, the post click behaviour (ie sales, leads, downloads or signups) is almost identical to AdWords.
+In our experience, the post click behaviour (ie sales, leads, downloads or signups) is almost identical to Google Ads.

-Size - unsurprisingly Bing is far smaller in NZ, although it has a much larger market share in the US and to a lesser extent, the UK.
+Size - unsurprisingly Bing is far smaller in NZ, although it has a much larger market share in the US and to a lesser extent, Australia and the UK.

-Running AdWords and Bing Ads campaigns side by side is a no brainer.
+Running Google Ads and Bing Ads campaigns side by side is a no brainer.